Photo: Sten- Andreas Grundvåg

 3. A final option is for the applicant to have a valid employment contract with the university, which covers the time the candidate will be working at the aforementioned locations.

-Sending post
+Sending Post

 For sending mail within UiT, brown envelopes are used, and are placed in the local drop-off point for “internpost” at Modulbygget.